-Household is a broader term that includes additional people who, with the CCHA's permission, live in an assisted unit, such as live-in aides, foster children, and foster adults.
+Household is a broader term that includes additional people who, with the PHA's permission, live in an assisted unit, such as live-in aides, foster children, and foster adults.

 3-I.C.
-FAMILY BREAKUP AND REMAINING MEMBER OF TENANT FAMILY

-Family Breakup [24 CFR 982.315; Notice PIH 2017-08]
+FAMILY BREAKUP AND REMAINING MEMBER OF TENANT FAMILY Family Breakup [24 CFR 982.315; Notice PIH 2017-08]

-Except under the following conditions, the CCHA has discretion to determine which members of an assisted family continue to receive assistance if the family breaks up:
+Except under the following conditions, the PHA has discretion to determine which members of an assisted family continue to receive assistance if the family breaks up:

-- If the family breakup results from an occurrence of domestic violence, dating violence, sexual assault, or stalking, the CCHA must ensure that the victim retains assistance.
-(For documentation requirements and policies related to domestic violence, datingviolence, sexual assault, and stalking, see section 16-IX.D of this plan.) - In accordance with Notice PIH 2017-08, for HUD-Veterans Affairs Supportive Housing (HUD-VASH) vouchers, when the veteran is the perpetrator of domestic violence, dating violence, sexual assault, or stalking, the victim must continue to be assisted.
+- If the family breakup results from an occurrence of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the PHA must ensure that the victim retains assistance.
+(For documentation requirements and policies related to domestic violence, dating violence, sexual assault, stalking, and human trafficking, see section 16-IX.D of this plan.) - In accordance with Notice PIH 2017-08, for HUD-Veterans Affairs Supportive Housing (HUD-VASH) vouchers, when the veteran is the perpetrator of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the victim must continue to be assisted.
 Upon termination of the perpetrator's HUD-VASH voucher, the victim should be given a regular HCV if one is available, and the perpetrator's HUD-VASH voucher should be used to serve another eligible family.
-If a regular HCV is not available, the victim will continue to use the HUD-VASH voucher, which must be issued to another eligible family upon the voucher's turnover. - If a court determines the disposition of propertybetween members of the assisted family, the CCHA is bound by the court's determination of which family members continue to receive assistance.
+If a regular HCV is not available, the victim will continue to use the HUD-VASH voucher, which must be issued to another eligible family upon the voucher's turnover. - If a court determines the disposition of property between members of the assisted family, the PHA is bound by the court's determination of which family members continue to receive assistance.

 When a family on the waiting list breaks up into two otherwise eligible families, only one of the new families may retain the original application date.
 Other former family members may make a new application with a new application date if the waiting list is open.

 If a family breaks up into two otherwise eligible families while receiving assistance, only one of the new families will continue to be assisted.

-In the absence of a judicial decision or an agreement among the original family members, the CCHA will determine which family will retain their placement on the waiting list or continue to receive assistance.
-In making its determination, the CCHA will take into consideration the following factors: (1) the interest of any minor children, including custody arrangements; (2) the interest of any ill, elderly, or disabled family members; (3) the interest of any family member who is the victim of domestic violence, dating violence, sexual assault, or stalking, including a family member who was forced to leave an assisted unit as a result of such actual or threatened abuse; (4) any possible risks to family members as a result of criminal activity; and (5) the recommendations of social service professionals.
+In the absence of a judicial decision or an agreement among the original family members, the PHA will determine which family will retain their placement on the waiting list or continue to receive assistance.
+In making its determination, the PHA will take into consideration the following factors: (1) the interest of any minor children, including custody arrangements; (2) the interest of any ill, elderly, or disabled family members; (3) the interest of any family member who is the victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, including a family member who was forced to leave an assisted unit as a result of such actual or threatened abuse; (4) any possible risks to family members as a result of criminal activity; and (5) the recommendations of social service professionals